 Distribution: Occurring west of the Cascades crest and in the Columbia River Gorge in Washington; Washington south to California.

-Habitat: Moist, shady woods at low to moderate elevations.
+Habitat: Moist, shady woods at low to middle elevations.

 Conservation Status: Not of concern